MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-overview.md

 ![Table preview with combine option](images/combinefiles1.png)

-Alternatively, you can select **Transform Data** to access the Power Query Editor, where the list of files can be subset (for example, using filters within the folder path or any of the other columns in this table).
+Alternatively, you can select **Transform Data** to access the Power Query Editor, where the list of files can be subset (for example, using filters on the folder path column to only include files from a specific subfolder).
 Then combine files by selecting the column containing the binaries (for example, in the **Content** column) and then selecting **Combine Files** from any of the following places:

 * **Combine files button**&mdash;inside the **Combine** group in the **Home** tab.